tomcarver/Minx/README.md

     # types for both me_again and me).
 In fact any scope can be used as a type,
     # with any values being used as defaults.
 The "as" and "hide" keywords
     # are used for compile-time casts ("as" hides any names not specified).
-    # Scopes can be combined
+    # Scopes can be combined.

     a_to_e = {a = 1, b = 2, f = 4} as {a,b, c = 3, d = 4, e = 5}
     a_and_e = a_to_e hide {b,c,d}